dotnet/docs-maui/docs/android/app-links.md

 It may also be necessary to mark your activity as exportable, so that your activity can be launched by other apps.
 This can be achieved by adding `Exported = true` to the existing `Activity` attribute.
 For more information, see [Activity element](https://developer.android.com/guide/topics/manifest/activity-element) on developer.android.com.

-Once you've added an intent filter with a URL for activity content, Android is able to route any intent that has matching URLs to your app at runtime.
+Once you've added an intent filter with a URI for activity content, Android is able to route any intent that has matching URIs to your app at runtime.

 When a web URI intent is invoked Android tries the following actions until the request succeeds:

-1. Opens the preferred app to handle the URL.
+1. Opens the preferred app to handle the URI.
-1. Opens the only available app to handle the URL.
+1. Opens the only available app to handle the URI.
-1. Allows the user to select an app to handle the URL.
+1. Allows the user to select an app to handle the URI.

 For more information about intents and intent filters, see [Intents and intent filters](https://developer.android.com/guide/components/intents-filters) on developer.android.com.